-Below you have an index with the 12 points we are going to deal with in this article.
+Provided below is an index with the 12 points we are going to expand on in this article.

 During spermatogenesis, that is, the sperm production process, the process can be compromised due to errors or defects at some point of the process, which leads to the production of sperm problems that can affect the morphology, count, and/or motility.